Ridwankabbo/django-practice/README.md

 - In the settings.py file just enter your email cerdentials
 - Then hit the urls endpoints in post to create user
 - Resend OTP for new OTP
+- Fotgot Passwod addaded
+- You can change password if neeaded